-- If the project is a residential project in a transit priority area , the project must comply with the County's Zoning Code as amended to lower parking minimums and include shared parking facilities.
-GHG-10 (GHG-10-b)
+If the project is a residential project in a transit priority area , the project must lower or eliminate GHG-10 (GHG-10-b) parking minimums and include shared parking facilities.

-Note: A 'Transit Priority Area' is defined in California Public Resource Code, Section 21099 as an area within one-half mile of a major transit stop that is existing or planned
+- 1. A 'Transit Priority Area' is defined in California Public Resource Code, Section 21099 as an area within one-half mile of a major transit stop that is existing or planned - 2.
+Check "N/A" if the project is not a privately initiated project or is not subject to the requirements outlined above.
+If the project is not subject to the requirements, provide supporting evidence.